ayakashi-io/ayakashi-io.github.io/docs/guide/running-a-simple-scraper.md

 ## Simple mode (`--simple`)

 On our `run` command, the `--simple` flag is used to enable simple mode.
-With simple mode we can run single file scrappers directly.
+With simple mode we can run single file scrapers directly.
-It's a valuable tool for quick prototyping, simple scrappers or examples.
+It's a valuable tool for quick prototyping, simple scrapers or examples.
-By default the `run` command is looking for an Ayakashi project folder, which is what we will build on the [complete scrapper project](/docs/guide/building-a-complete-scraping-project.html) section.
+By default the `run` command is looking for an Ayakashi project folder, which is what we will build on the [complete scraper project](/docs/guide/building-a-complete-scraping-project.html) section.

 ## Next steps